 Seed funding is available to:

-- Not for profit organisations creating something new or enhancing their existing programme to meet the stories theme – this money could be used to pay an artist, performer or designer to be part of your event.
+- Creative or cultural not-for-profit organisations creating something new or enhancing their existing programme to meet the stories theme – this money could be used to pay an artist, performer or designer to be part of your event.

 - Artists or creatives delivering an activity for Open Weekend.